-The Council has a statutory duty to provide sufficient school places for resident children and is committed to working with schools, academies and Multi Academy Trusts for the benefit of children and young people in Portsmouth.
+The Council has a statutory duty to provide sufficient school places for resident children and is committed to working with schools, academies and multi-academy trusts for the benefit of children and young people in Portsmouth.

-Primary School Places: Detailed analysis and forecasting has confirmed that the number of pupils requiring primary schools places is within the current capacity for the next four years.
+Detailed analysis and forecasting has confirmed that the number of pupils requiring primary schools places is within the current capacity for the next four years.
 This is based on a range of demographic indicators.
 Further pressure on capacity could be driven by potential housing developments and the schemes will be closely monitored to assess progress.
-Taking account of the reduction in demand as indicated by demographic indicators and the slower progress with housing developments, no action is required in 2019/20 in relation to the sufficiency of primary school places.
+Taking account of the reduction in demand as indicated by demographic indicators and the slower progress with housing developments, no action is required in 2020/21 in relation to the sufficiency of primary school places.
 The Primary School Place Strategy will be reviewed again next year.